 Now, if you’re going out during the week Sunday through to Thursday just keep in mind that at midnight all the public transport stops running until five o’clock in the morning so you don’t want to get stranded.
 However, Friday and Saturday night it’s running 24 hours a day (usually a train every hours after midnight depending on your line) so you’ll definitely be able to get home after a big night out.

 Register your MYKI card on the MYKI website if you’re going to be here for some time because if you lose that MYKI card you lose the money on it.
 If you register online then PTV they can just transfer that money over to a new card you buy from their manned kiosks.
 The website has an option to manually top up or organise automatic top ups when your card reaches a low balance which is really handy if you’re anything like me and constantly forgetting to top up my MYKI money every 28 days.

 I hope these tips were helpful!
-Comment below if you have any questions, or tell us how you’ve found the Melbourne transport system since travelling around the city and surrounds
+Comment below if you have any questions, or tell us how you’ve found the Melbourne transport system since traveling around the city and surrounds